Application and Challenges of Blockchain Technology in Cross-Border Data Security: Practices and Prospects

 Programme Chairs:

-• Dr. CAO Yinfeng, Kevin – The Hong Kong Polytechnic University / HKCT Institute of Higher Education
+• Dr. CAO Yinfeng, Kevin – HKCT Institute of Higher Education / The Hong Kong Polytechnic University

 • Dr. SUN Shifeng - Shanghai Jiao Tong University